rktrlng/picade_lufa/README.md

 Download this project by clicking the "Download zip" button on github: https://github.com/rktrlng/picade_lufa and unzip it to a place were you want to keep it.

-Or if you want to use git (and don't have it installed):
+Alternatively, if you want to use git (and don't have it installed):

     sudo apt-get install git
     git clone https://github.com/rktrlng/picade_lufa